-- Heating effects of current: Electric power; concept of thermoelectricity – Seebeck effect and thermocouple, chemical effect of current – Faraday’s laws of electrolysis.
+- Heating effects of current: Electric power; the concept of thermoelectricity – Seebeck effect and thermocouple, chemical effect of current – Faraday’s laws of electrolysis.

-- Magnetic effects: Oersted’s experiment, BiotSavart’s law, magnetic field due to a straight wire, circular loop and solenoid, force on a moving charge in a uniform magnetic field (Lorentz force), forces and torques on a current carrying conductor in a magnetic field, force between current carrying wires, moving coil galvanometer and conversion to ammeter and voltmeter.
+- Magnetic effects: Oersted’s experiment, BiotSavart’s law, magnetic field due to a straight wire, circular loop and solenoid, force on a moving charge in a uniform magnetic field (Lorentz force), forces and torques on a current-carrying conductor in a magnetic field, force between current-carrying wires, moving coil galvanometer and conversion to ammeter and voltmeter.